-This document gives security requirements that grid operators can use directly in their procurement documents for SCADA application software.
+This document gives security requirements for SCADA application software, that grid operators can use directly in their procurement documents.

 The supervisory control and data acquisition (SCADA) system is the core of a grid operation infrastructure for both transmission system operators (TSOs) and distribution system operator (DSOs).
 The SCADA system is critical to the business continuity of grid operators.